How to buy the best printer

 Printers can generally be split into two main categories, based on the ink technology they use: inkjet or laser.

-They're also referred to in terms of their features – such as wireless printers, or the tasks their best suited to – such as home office printers.
-Below you can find out the characteristics of the different types of printers to decide which will suit you best.
+They're also referred to in terms of their features, such as wireless printers, or the tasks their best suited to, such as home office printers.

 How much should I spend?